Balanced Three Phase Power

 If the same power loss is tolerated in both systems, then r2 = 2r’2.
 The ratio of material required is determined by the number of wires and their volumes, so

-since r2 = 2r’2.
-Equation.(18) shows that the single-phase system uses 33 percent more material than the three-phase system or that the three-phase system uses only 75 percent of the material used in the equivalent single-phase system.
+Equation above shows that the single-phase system uses 33 percent more material than the three-phase system or that the three-phase system uses only 75 percent of the material used in the equivalent single-phase system.

 In other words, considerably less material is needed to deliver the same power with a three-phase system than is required for a single-phase system.

-Power Formula for Balanced System Examples
+Power in Balanced Three Phase System

 It is sufficient to consider one phase, as the system is balanced.
 For phase a,